 I had the opportunity to take a defer my studies to spend a year working and travelling.
 During my gap year, I moved to Milan, Italy, and worked with brands such as Vogue Italia, BluGirl, Vivetta, and Moschino.
 I also enjoyed a couple of months living in Washington D.C. with family friends.
 I also spent time working at a high end consignment shop in Toronto and as a counsellor and kayaking instructor at an all-girls overnight camp in Algonquin Park.
 This was the camp I attended for 8 years in my childhood.

 My ambition and community involvement has continued with me into university.
 In my freshman year, I joined MUSE Magazine as their frosh rep and, within a month, was promoted to be a Marketing Coordinator.
 I also was on the Events Team for Vogue Charity Fashion Show and ran the social media accounts for Spoon University - Queen's Chapter.

 The summer after first year, I was the Digital Marketing Intern for a local tea and wellness company called Sahara & Co, where I gained experience in business operations, as well as ran the social media accounts and created all marketing material for the company.
 Through this job, I also attended trade shows in both Toronto and Las Vegas.

 In my second year, I maintained my active presence on campus, running the social media for both Spoon University - Queen's Chapter and the Get Your 150 Initiative, contributing to MUSE Magazine as a member of the Creative Team, and working at the Athletics and Recreation Centre.
-I also founded and was the Co-Chair of Queen's Fashion Industry Network, a community aimed at helping students learn skills and develop networks within the global fashion industry.
+I also founded and Co-Chaired Queen's Fashion Industry Network, a community aimed at helping students learn skills and develop networks within the global fashion industry.
 The organization grew into a twenty-five person executive team and an 80+ membership group of current students and alumni alike.